-FDA pregnancy category C. Digoxin immune FAB may be harmful to an unborn baby.
-Tell your doctor if you are pregnant before receiving this medication.
+FDA pregnancy category C. It is not known whether digoxin immune FAB will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether digoxin immune FAB passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-In a poisoning situation, it may not be possible to tell your caregivers that you are pregnant or breast-feeding before you are treated with digoxin immune FAB.
-However, make sure any doctor caring for your pregnancy or your baby knows that you have received the medication.
+In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.

-This medication can cause you to have unusual results with certain digitalis tests.
-Tell any doctor who treats you that you have been treated with digoxin immune FAB.
+This medication can cause unusual results with certain medical tests.
+Tell any doctor who treats you that you are using digoxin immune FAB.

 What happens if I miss a dose?